UBC-Geography/computing-resources/gis-software/README.md

 ---
 output-file: index.html
 title: GIS Software
+# change to date to last-modified after next modification
+date: 2024-12-11
 ---

 The ecosystem of GIS software is quite large and complex, with new software